 Illegal Trade Continues - Current Situation

 Hawksbills are listed as Critically Endangered and in decline by the IUCN Red List.
 In the US they are listed as Endangered.
 Estimates suggest that only 15,000-20,000 nesting females remain worldwide, a fraction of their former population.
 Today the black market continues and according to the U.S. Fish & Wildlife Service, the Japanese bekko industry remains intact.
-Recent surveys in Latin America have shown the broad availability of these products; in Cuba, roughly 70% of shops offered turtleshell and in Nicaragua, the products were found in more than 90% of souvenir shops.
+Recent surveys in Latin America have shown the broad availability of these products; more than 10,000 turtleshell products were found in more than 200 stores in Latin America in our recent report Endangered Souvenirs.
 The US is the world’s second largest market for illegal wildlife products and tourists who purchase them abroad and bring them home often don’t realize they are contributing to the decline of a critically endangered species.

 What Is SEE Turtles?